F5Networks/f5-google-gdm-templates-v2/examples/quickstart/README.md

 By default, this solution creates a 3 VPC Networks, an example Web Application instance and a PAYG BIG-IP instance with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
 Application traffic from the Internet traverses an external network interface configured with both public and private IP addresses.
 Traffic to the application traverses an internal network interface configured with a private IP address.

 **_DISCLAIMER/WARNING_**: To reduce prerequisites and complexity to a bare minimum for evaluation purposes only, this quickstart provides immediate access to the management interface via a Public IP.
 At the very _minimum_, configure the **restrictedSrcAddressMgmt** parameter to limit access to your client IP or trusted network.
-In production deployments, management access should never be directly exposed to the Internet and instead should be accessed via typical management best practices like bastion hosts/jumpboxes, VPNs, etc.
+In production deployments, management access should never be directly exposed to the Internet and instead should be accessed via typical management best practices like bastion hosts/jump boxes, VPNs, etc.

 ## Diagram